Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 ## Sonic-feeling 2D platformer engine
 ### Stuart "Sslaxx" Moore
 #### 27th November 2018
-##### Updated 16th January 2019
+##### Updated 29th January 2019

 # OVERVIEW

 ## In general

-This isn't a game; it's an engine/framework on which to build games from using [Godot](https://godotengine.org/).
+This isn't a game *per se*; it's an engine/framework on which to build games from using [Godot](https://godotengine.org/).
 By design, games that are Sonic-like.
 It is intended to allow at the very least play as a Sonic-type game through multiple 2D levels.
 Developers should document the things for their game; this is just the design docs for the framework.
 It's intended to function as a good, solid base for 2D platformers that are styled after the classic Megadrive Sonic games, that can be extended in any way the developer is able to, with minimal (or preferably no) external dependencies (such as those of GDNative/C#) and can be as cross-platform as Godot supports.

 ## Platform support